 Step #7.
 Developing an Execution Plan

 The execution plan includes selecting which environments the scripts will be executed.
-Environment includes OS, Browser and different hardware configurations.
+The environment includes OS, Browser and different hardware configurations.

 For example, if the test case demands that it should check the website in 3 browsers, namely, Chrome, Firefox and IE, then the automation team will write the script in such a manner that it will be able to execute in each browser.